ckswilliams/modOpenREM/docs/quick_start_linux.rst

 ``nano /var/dose/orthanc/openrem_orthanc_config.lua``

-Then edit the top section as follows -- keeping Physics test images has not been configured, feel free to do so!
+Then edit the top section as follows -- keeping Physics test images has been configured, set to false to change this.
 There are other settings too that you might like to change in the second section (not displayed here):

 .. code-block:: lua